Sibuan Island

 Sea Bajau girl with traditional sunblock face mask

-Sometimes you would see villager busy digging a log to make Boggo boat, a simple dugout boat of 2 to 5 Meters in length, mainly used for fishing in shallow sea.
+Sometimes you would see villagers busy digging a log to make a Boggo boat, a simple dugout boat of 2 to 5 Meters in length, mainly used for fishing in shallow seas.

 Tall coconut trees of Sibuan

-Sea Bajau are naturally born with a special ability because they have a body part bigger than ours (Want to guess what it is?).
+The Sea Bajau are naturally born with a special ability because they have a body part bigger than ours (Want to guess what it is?).
 They can free dive up to a depth of 200 feet and hold their breath for 13 minutes.
-They are sea people for centuries, so their spleen evolved to be 50% bigger, to supply more oxygen.
+They have been sea people for centuries, so their spleen evolved to be 50% bigger, to supply more oxygen.
 They are becoming a mermaid!

 Kayaking in Sibuan Island